Stephan T.A.M. Mols

 If we want to gain a deeper understanding of Roman painting from the imperial period after the 1st century AD, in a more specific way than the current literature allows, the research must start in Ostia.
 In Rome itself, the number of wall paintings from that time is constantly increasing, up to the present day.
 New finds are recorded every year.
 Sometimes the paintings are largely intact, but in most cases their condition is fragmented and their heterogeneity makes it rather difficult to reach a coherent overall picture.
 The material found in Ostia is more homogeneous and, in a relative sense, more numerous than the material from Rome.
 It therefore seems logical to gain more knowledge of the material from Ostia before turning our attention to the finds that have surfaced in the capital.

 In this contribution some aspects of painting in Ostia will be considered from the earliest remains, which can be attributed to the 2nd century BC, up to the 4th century AD.
 I will also discuss the history of studies related to wall painting and the current state of research.
 A first attempt will be made to arrive at a new chronological order of the material, that could serve as a basis for future research.
-In contrast to the past, in which precise dates have been assigned to almost all paintings found until then, recent studies are much more skeptical of these assignments to periods.
+In contrast to the past, in which precise dates have been assigned to almost all paintings found until then, recent studies are much more sceptical of these assignments to periods.
 Many 'precise' dates remain open, but their number may increase in the coming decades with the help of studies based on external dating, such as architectural and epigraphic analyses.

 When walls and ceilings were painted in Roman times, the surface covered by the decoration coincided with the entire wall or ceiling.
 Therefore, such decorations are difficult to compare with what we usually consider 'paintings', which only cover part of a wall.
 However, isolated compositions, somewhat similar to our paintings and often also surrounded by a frame, were sometimes part of the larger painting covering the wall or ceiling.
 Autonomous paintings, hung or placed on easels, certainly existed: they are referred to repeatedly in written sources.
 However, none of these works has been preserved, which is a real shame as they were probably of much higher quality than the paintings that have been preserved so far.